 With each passing day becoming longer, lighter, and warmer, it’s only natural for us Midwesterners to start firing up our grills and inviting friends and family over to enjoy the summer.
 One of my favorite celebrations of the summer is Independence Day, filled with barbecues and fireworks.
-As pet owners, however, it is important to keep in mind the health and safety of our furry (and feathered, and scaled…) friends during the Fourth of July.
+As pet owners, however, it is important to keep in mind the health and safety of our pets during the Fourth of July.

 To us, festive flashes of light and loud bangs and pops mean “party!”
 But pets are hard- wired to be terrified of fireworks, so it’s best to keep your pet safe at home during firework displays.
 A secure kennel or a safe, escape-proof room should do the trick.
 If your pet suffers from extreme anxiety during firework season, you may wish to discuss the use of anti-anxiety medication or the use of a ThunderShirt with your family vet (Reminder: NEVER give your pet medication unless under the direct supervision of a licensed veterinarian!).